Generating Mipmaps

 .

-This wasn’t handled by the loop, since the last mip level is never blitted from.
+The loop didn’t handle this, since the last mip level is never blitted from.

 Finally, add the call to generateMipmaps